go-kawser/PenguinFashion-Modern-Winterwear-E-Commerce-Experience/README.md

 # PenguinFashion | Premium Winter Wear E-Commerce

+##### Note: This page i used many unsplash.com website images.

-An elegant, responsive, and accessible static storefront prototype for a winterwear brand.
+An elegant, responsive, and accessible static storefront prototype for a winter wear brand.
 This repository is designed to impress clients and hiring managers: polished UI, clear architecture, example workflows, and easy paths to production.

 ---